cardano-foundation/developer-portal/docs/operate-a-stake-pool/register-stake-pool.md

 Registering your stake pool requires:

-* Create JSON file with your metadata and store it in the node and in a url you maintain
+* Create JSON file with your metadata and store it in the node and in a URL you maintain
 * Get the hash of your JSON file
 * Generate the stake pool registration certificate
 * Create a delegation certificate pledge